-The College of Education website is a vehicle for marketing towards prospective undergraduate and graduate students and faculty.
-Topics covered and their placement on the website is at the sole discretion of the Office of Communication.
-The office manages the strategic direction and development of the website in conjunction with the dean.
+The College of Education website is a marketing vehicle for prospective undergraduates, graduate students, and faculty.
+The topics covered and their placement on the website is determined solely by the Office of Marketing and Communication.
+The office manages the website's strategic direction and development in conjunction with the dean.
 The director of communication has oversight of the site’s marketing and editorial direction.
-The web manager has oversight of user experience, including site architecture; project direction, including project management and client relations; and all creative and production aspects involved with maintaining the site.
+The web manager has oversight of user experience, including site architecture, project direction and management, client relations, and all creative and production aspects involved with maintaining the site.

 The college’s Information Technology Office manages the server hosting the site, software updates, the database, and any security needs related to the site.